Our Story.

 Cameron Rutherford is a critically acclaimed creative writer of speculative fiction.
 They have a Bachelor of Creative Arts (Creative Writing) from Flinders University, a competitive course involving mentorship from acclaimed Australian writers such as Sean Williams, Amy Matthews and Lisa Hannett.
 Cameron Rutherford has also undergone an Honours degree in Creative Arts specialising in speculative fiction and constructed languages.

-Cameron’s short story ‘The Culinarian’ was in the top ten shortlist for the Best Australian Yarn 2023 and was featured in The West Australian.
-Cameron’s short story ‘The Art of Robotic Burger Flipping’ was featured in the Voiceworks issue “Static”.
-Their short story ‘The Extinction of Boys’ was highly commended in the 2022 Writers SA and Feast Festival Short Story Competition.
-More short stories by Cameron have won other competitions and been published elsewhere.
+Cameron’s short stories have been featured in publications and competitions across Australia.
+Their horror story ‘The Culinarian’ was in the top ten shortlist for the Best Australian Yarn 2023 and was featured in The West Australian.
+Cameron’s science fiction story ‘The Art of Robotic Burger Flipping’ was featured in the Voiceworks issue “Static”.
+Their science fiction story ‘The Extinction of Boys’ was highly commended in the 2022 Writers SA and Feast Festival Short Story Competition and featured in the anthology Oh How We Laughed* in 2024.

 You can keep up to date with Cameron Rutherford’s writing by following them on social media.